jellyfysh/JeLLyFysh/HOWTO_EVENT_HANDLER.md

 ## Creating the in-state

-In order for your event handler to receive the correct in-state, you need to take a look at the taggers which are located in the [`src/activator/tagger`](src/activator/tagger) directory.
+In order for your event handler to receive the correct in-state, you need to take a look at the taggers which are located in the [`jellyfysh.activator.tagger`](jellyfysh/activator/tagger) package.
 These taggers are used in the tag activator for several things.

 First of all, they get an event handler and a tag on initialization.
 Also, the `number_event_handlers` argument of the `__init__` method of the tagger specifies how often it should deepcopy the event handler.
 All the events by event